History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 2. Nitrates: Agricultural areas often contain nitrates that can enter water supplies through fertilizer runoff.
 In infants, elevated nitrate levels in drinking water can lead to blue baby syndrome (methemoglobinemia), a potentially life-threatening condition.
 According to the Environmental Protection Agency (EPA), nitrates in drinking water have a maximum contaminant level (MCL) of 10 mg/L

-3. PFAS (Forever Chemicals): Per- and polyfluoroalkyl substances (PFAS) are man-made chemicals that produce nonstick-coated products such as pots and pans, firefighting foams, and other industrial processes.
+3. PFAS (Forever Chemicals): Per- and polyfluoroalkyl substances (PFAS) are synthetic chemicals that produce nonstick-coated products, such as pots and pans, firefighting foams, and other industrial applications.
 These chemicals enter the environment and the human body and cause various diseases, such as cancer, liver problems, and immune system disorders.
 The EWG reported that over 200 million Americans are exposed to PFAS-contaminated water supplies.

 Seven Major Types of Water Pollutants

-2. Organic Pollutants: These organic pollutants, like petroleum products, solvents, and pesticides, find their way into the water sources.
+2. Organic Pollutants: These organic pollutants, including petroleum products, solvents, and pesticides, enter water sources.

-3. Inorganic Chemicals: Heavy metals like arsenic, lead, and mercury are among the Inorganic Chemicals that can be risky for health.
+3. Inorganic Chemicals: Heavy metals such as arsenic, lead, and mercury are among the Inorganic Chemicals that can pose health risks.

-4. Nutrient Pollution: Fertilizer excess of nitrogen and phosphorus causes harmful algae blooms and water oxygen depletion.
+4. Nutrient Pollution: Excessive nitrogen and phosphorus fertilizers cause harmful algae blooms and water oxygen depletion.

-5. Suspended Sediments: Soil erosion leads to turbidity in water, affecting aquatic life and reducing water clarity.
+5. Suspended Sediments: Soil erosion leads to increased turbidity in water, which affects aquatic life and reduces water clarity.

-6. Thermal Pollution: Hot water discharging from industrial processes disturbs aquatic ecosystems.
+6. Thermal Pollution: The discharge of hot water from industrial processes disrupts aquatic ecosystems.

-7. Radioactive Substances: Uranium, radon, and cesium contamination from natural and industrial sources increases cancer risk.
+7. Radioactive substances, including uranium, radon, and cesium, contamination from both natural and industrial sources increases the risk of cancer.

 Five Substances That Can Contaminate Water

-1. Arsenic: The natural occurrence of arsenic in groundwater leads to extended contamination, which produces skin lesions, cancer, and cardiovascular disease.
+1. Arsenic: The natural occurrence of arsenic in groundwater leads to prolonged contamination, which can cause skin lesions, cancer, and cardiovascular disease.

-2. Mercury: Mercury gets released from coal-fired power plants and industrial operations, where it sinks into water reservoirs and then passes through food system levels.
+2. Mercury: Mercury gets released from coal-fired power plants and industrial operations, where it sinks into water reservoirs and then passes through the food system.

 3. Pesticides: The agricultural chemicals atrazine and glyphosate act as pesticides.
 They interfere with the endocrine system's functions and cause reproductive disorders.